nick881005/try/README.md

 # try
-this is my first HTML practice, it;s includ about HTML, CSS and some of JavaScript.
+this is my first HTML practice, it's includ about HTML, CSS and some of JavaScript.

 Welcome